sarojbelbase/undistracted-me/README.md

 # first, install dependencies
 npm install

+# minify and build for production inside dist folder
+npm run build

-# then, bundle this extension with
+# finally, build with `web-ext`
-npm run bundle
+npm run build:firefox
 ```

-It will generate `undistracted-me.zip` file in root directory which you can upload to chrome web store or firefox addons store.
+It will generate a zip file inside `web-ext-artifacts` folder, which you can upload to chrome web store or firefox addons store.

 ## Offline Installation